 Swift– You’re the fuel– Positioned as the car with style, modern looks, and young attitude.

 Swift Dzire– The heart car- Positioned as an entry-level sedan for the aspirational class.

 SX4– Men are Back– Positioned as the powerful car for men.

 Ertiga– “A Feeling called LUV” – Life Utility Vehicle– Positioned as a compact seven-seater, one which will have a small footprint and a tight turning radius.

-Marketing mix – Here is the Marketing Mix of Maruti Suzuki
+SWOT analysis – Here is the SWOT Analysis of Maruti Suzuki

 - Customer Obsession

 - Fast, Flexible and First Mover

 Tagline-“Way of Life”

 Competitive advantage in the Marketing strategy of Maruti Suzuki –